puppycodes/project-challenge/README.md

 - On the dog detail page that has more than one profile image, (ex http://localhost:3000/dogs/1), display profile images in a functioning carousel
 Feel free to use vanilla JS or a carousel library.

-- Use flexbox, CSS grids, or a grid framework to display the homepage's dog profile thumbnails in a responsive grid layout

-- On mobile, the thumbnails should be 1 across, on tablet they should be 2 across, and on desktop they should be 3 across.
+- Use flexbox, CSS grids, or a grid framework to display the homepage's dog profile thumbnails in a responsive grid layout.
+On mobile, the thumbnails should be 1 across, on tablet they should be 2 across, and on desktop they should be 3 across.

 - Use utility classes within a layout framework (Bootstrap, Foundation, Material Design, or another) to add a structured layout to the page without custom CSS.